camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The OIDC Authorization Code Flow is defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html)

+It is RECOMMENDED that signed authentication requests be used, as specified by [OIDC](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests).
+The same key MAY be used for signing the authentication request as is used for client authentication.

 ### Cross-Site Request Forgery Protection

 CAMARA REQUIRES cross-site request forgery (CSRF) protection.